How Plant-Based Diets Improve Hormonal Balance & PCOS Naturally

 Introduction: Healing PCOS Starts from the Inside Out

-Polycystic Ovary Syndrome (PCOS) is one of the most common hormonal disorders among women — affecting everything from fertility and mood to metabolism and skin health.
+Polycystic Ovary Syndrome (PCOS) is one of the most common hormonal disorders among women — affecting fertility, mood, metabolism, and skin health.
 The good news?
 PCOS is manageable and often reversible through lifestyle and nutrition.

-At Medical Wellness Doc, Dr. Nisha Kuruvadi, a board-certified internal medicine and lifestyle physician in Chula Vista, helps women restore hormonal balance using an integrative, plant-based medicine approach.
+At Medical Wellness Doc, Dr. Nisha Kuruvadi, a board-certified internal medicine and lifestyle physician in Chula Vista, helps women restore hormonal balance using an integrative, plant-based approach that addresses metabolic and hormonal root causes, not just symptoms.

-💡 Key takeaway: A whole-food, plant-based diet can reduce insulin resistance, lower inflammation, and support hormonal balance — helping women with PCOS achieve healthy cycles, improved energy, and long-term wellness.
+💡 Key takeaway: A whole-food, plant-based diet can reduce insulin resistance, lower inflammation, and support hormonal balance — helping women with PCOS achieve healthier cycles, improved energy, and long-term wellness.

 Understanding PCOS: The Hormone–Metabolism Connection

-PCOS isn’t just a reproductive issue — it’s a metabolic condition driven by hormonal imbalances, especially insulin resistance and elevated androgens (male hormones).
+PCOS isn’t just a reproductive issue — it’s a metabolic and endocrine condition driven by insulin resistance, inflammation, and hormone imbalance.

 🧬 Key Hormonal Drivers of PCOS: